chr1sc/mod2vid/README.md

 # mod2vid

-This bash script turns tracker modules into music videos - not the fancy AI-generated ones with touching landscapes and action scenes - just a pattern view before a background image or video and a frequency analyzer at the bottom.
+This bash script turns tracker modules into music videos.

 [![mod2vid demo](https://img.youtube.com/vi/awEMUQ_7STY/0.jpg)](https://www.youtube.com/watch?v=awEMUQ_7STY)

 ## Features

  - pattern visualization (via `openmpt123`)
- - headless capturing: you can run it in batches and turn all your mod/med/it/xm/mptm/etc files into videos in one go.
+ - headless capturing: run it in batches and turn all your mod/med/it/xm/mptm/etc files into videos in one go.
 Only thing you'll notice currently is the music playing in the background during the video capturing.
 You can turn this off with the `-S` switch, downside here is that you will not see the VU meters at the top.
  - support for .ass subtitle files (via `ffmpeg`, which is the workhorse here in general)
  - custom themes
  - normalization of the input audio (`-n`)

-You can also create custom themes where you can define the general look of the video.
+ - you can also create custom themes where you can define the general look of the video.

 ## Prerequisites

-I've developed this script on Ubuntu Linux, I know it works on a Mint distribution, but I can't tell you if it runs on any system other than Linux.
+I've developed this script on Ubuntu Linux, I know it works on Mint, but I can't tell you if it runs on any system other than Linux.
+Theoretically WSL, cygwin.

 Any recent version of bash (4.4?; 5.0?) should do the job, which should be included with most up-to-date Linux systems.